Automated Insights: History

+Along with Amazon, Automated Insights hosted a hackathon in January 2017 in North Carolina, where it promoted the use of Wordsmith to help voice assistants like Amazon's Alexa.

+Natural language generation

 Automated Insights provides natural language generation (NLG) technology in the form of their Wordsmith platform.
 Natural language generation is a software process that automatically turns data into human-friendly prose.
-Normally, structured data is fed into NLG software and run through a narrative template, producing content that reads as if a human writer created it.
-The technology is used mostly in instances that require a routine, large-scale production of content in which each narrative is similarly structured.
-Some proven uses of natural language generation include the following types of content:
+Structured data is fed into NLG software and run through a narrative template, producing content that reads as if a human writer created it.
+The technology is used mainly in instances that require a routine, large-scale production of content in which each narrative is similarly structured.